nodexo/moml/spec.md

 ```
 {
     "remarks": [
-        "This is a multiline remark.",
+        "This is a multi-line remark.",
         "Use the same indentation on subsequent lines.",
         "This improves readybility a lot!"
     ]